423S26/project1/README.md

 - React MUI and Firebase for faster development
 - Routing handled by React Router
 - Vite for fast development server and build
+- Firebase was selected to simplify backend development by providing authentication and a managed NoSQL database without needing to maintain a custom server.
+- NavItem.jsx was created to allow reusable navigation links and simplify Nav.jsx.
+This improves scalability if additional links are added.

 ## Known Bugs
-- Upon refresh after creating a post, receive 'Page not found error' returning to home page, and following the nav to the shop page corrects.
+- Refreshing the page after creating a post may produce a **"Page not found" error** due to routing issues with the hosting configuration.
+Navigating back to the Home page resolves the issue.
-- Posted images do not appear, and may not allow the post to be published
-  - image not currently necessary to publish listing, can ignore step when testing
+- Uploaded images may fail to appear in listings.
+The image upload system is still under development.
+  - Image uploads are currently optional when creating a listing.

 # Authors
 Developed by: